 The Little Lawn is a spacious area with views to the Broadwater and across the park’s wetlands.
 It is large enough to set up a marquee for corporate events, to hold team games or for visitors to relax and enjoy the surroundings.

 Washington Waters Children’s Playground

 Great parks have great children’s playgrounds and the Broadwater Parklands is no exception.
-It has a variety of fun play equipment – like swings, a giant lizards, bike education track, mono rail peddle bikes and a flying fox – as well as a special Liberty swing for children of all abilities.
+It has a variety of fun play equipment – like a jumping pillow, swings, a giant lizards, bike education track, mono rail peddle bikes and a flying fox – as well as a special Liberty swing for children of all abilities.

 Washington Waters Swimming Enclosure and Pontoon